Choosing a special school

 • find out about lunchtime and playtime arrangements

-Many SEN schools have regular open days for parents to visit.
+Many schools have regular open days for parents to visit.
 They often take place before February or March.

 Compare schools